 For more information: Lyman’s Research Website

-Bimal Sarma’s interest in condensed matter is the study of materials in extreme environments — at extremely low temperatures and extremely high magnetic fields.
+Bimal Sarma’sinterest in condensed matter is the study of materials in extreme environments — at extremely low temperatures and extremely high magnetic fields.
 Sarma, whose work has spanned a wide arena of experimental physics from neutron diffraction to low-temperature techniques, has been concerned with the use of sound waves to investigate phase transitions and the actual phases themselves in magnetic systems and superconducting/superfluid systems.
-Sarma’s landmark study of heavy-fermion superconductors showed the existence of a metallic superconductor whose microscopic behavior does not conform to the standard BCS model of electron-pairing and led to the remarkable discovery of multiple superconducting phases in UPt3.
+Sarma’s landmark study of heavy-fermion superconductors showed that the existence of a metallic superconductor whose microscopic behavior does not conform to the standard BCS model of electron-pairing and led to the remarkable discovery of multiple superconducting phases in UPt3.
 Sarma’s current studies involve high-Tc and heavy-fermion superconductivity and the phases of materials in some of the highest magnetic fields.

 For more information: Sarma’s Research Website